1

 Business plan

-When you have thoroughly reviewed your business idea, the next step is to prepare a detailed business plan.
+When you have thoroughly reviewed your business idea, the next step is to prepare a solid business plan.
 Just like building a house, a new company must be set up on the foundation of a precise plan with plausible calculations.
 In many cases, fine details, problems and cause-and-effect relationships only come to light when you see them in writing.

 These issues are important …